abrookins/WrapToColumn/README.md

 The plugin will still wrap your text to e.g. 80 characters wide, but the position won't match Intellij's right margin guide.

-Annnyway, I recommend that you use a monospaced font if you can.
+Anyway, I recommend that you use a monospaced font if you can.

 ## Roadmap